 Decide what your quality policy will be - will you sell vehicles on as they are without doing much to them, or will you spend time and money bringing them up to retail standard?
 For example, you might offer a new MOT and a full multi-point check and service on all cars sold to retail customers.
 Perhaps you will offer a free extended warranty or a 'no quibble' exchange policy.

 Think about other services that your business might offer.
 For example, you might operate a car locator service for customers who require a particular type of vehicle.
 You could set up a parallel import operation for customers who want to buy a new car from the continent.
 Maybe you will decide to stock some parallel imported new cars alongside your used selection.

 Be sure to mention any attractive services and facilities that you offer in your advertising material.

 A vehicle is a large, expensive purchase.
 Some customers may be unwilling or unable to pay for it all in one go and would prefer to pay a deposit (sometimes a part-exchange vehicle) and spread the balancing payment over several months or years.

 Personal contract purchase (PCP) has become much more popular with consumers.
-With this type of arrangement the customer pays an initial deposit and then fixed monthly payments that pay off just the depreciation on the vehicle.
-At the end of the contract period the customer can buy the car for an agreed final payment.
-During 2017 the Financial Conduct Authority (FCA) decided to look into PCPs because of fears that household budgets were becoming over-stretched.
+With this type of arrangement, the customer pays an initial deposit and then fixed monthly payments that pay off just the depreciation on the vehicle.
+At the end of the contract period, the customer can buy the car for an agreed final payment.

 You may want to offer credit to customers through a specialist finance company.
 There are a number of finance companies that specialise in motor trade finance, and between them they offer a range of different finance packages.
 Some of the finance packages available which you might use to attract customers include: